Racism in Asia: Indonesia

-A number of discriminatory laws against Chinese Indonesians were enacted by the government of Indonesia.
+Indonesia is a multi-ethnic country.
+However, several discriminatory laws against Chinese Indonesians were enacted by the government of Indonesia.
 In 1959, President Sukarno approved PP 10/1959, which forced Chinese Indonesians to close their businesses in rural areas and to relocate to urban areas.
 Moreover, political pressures in the 1970s and the 1980s restricted the role of Chinese Indonesians in politics, academics, and the military.
 As a result, they were constrained professionally to becoming entrepreneurs and professional managers in trade, manufacturing, and banking.
 In the 1960s, after the alleged communist coup attempt in 1965, there was a strong sentiment against Chinese Indonesians, who were accused of being communist collaborators.
 In 1998, Indonesia riots over higher food prices and rumors of hoarding by merchants and shopkeepers often degenerated into anti-Chinese attacks.
-There is also discrimination based on religion and belief across the country, especially between Muslims and Christians.
+There is also discrimination based on religion and belief across the country, especially between Muslims and Christians, particularly during the Maluku sectarian conflict in the wake of Suharto's deposition.

+In 1999, Sambas Regency witnessed bloody riots culminating after long-standing animosity between the native Dayak population and Madurese migrants brought under policy by the New Order era government, hundreds of Madurese bodies were reported to be beheaded in the ensuing onslaught.

 Amnesty International has estimated more than 100,000 Papuans, one sixth of the population, have died as a result of violence against West Papuans, and others had specified much higher death tolls.
 The 1990s saw Indonesia accelerate its Transmigration program under which hundreds of thousands of migrants from Java and Sumatra were resettled to Papua over a ten-year period.
 The Indonesian government saw that as the improvement of the economy and also the population density in Indonesia.
 Critics suspect that the program's purpose is to tip the balance of the province's population from the heavily-Melanesian Papuans toward western Indonesians to consolidate Indonesian control further.
+Papuans have also endured racism from other Indonesians outside the island particularly the Javanese for their skin colour and hair who are often insulted as ketek or "monkeys".
+The 2019 protests in Papua was in response to racial attacks hurled by Indonesian nationalists and Islamists towards Papuan students at a Surabayan university.

 Iran

-As late as August 2019, the UN's anti-racism panel found the Islamic republic of Iran discriminating and practicing wide racism against Arabs, Kurds, Baluch, and other ethnic minorities.
-Discrimination and racism against Afghan refugees in Iran are widespread.
-The UN panel said "Arabs, Kurds and other minorities in Iran face discrimination because of their ethnicity."
-The UN urged Iran to tackle racism on Arab, Azeri, Balochi, and Kurdish communities and some communities of non-citizens.